ONLINE CLASSES SNAPSHOT:

 Will these college credits transfer?

 These are nationally accredited classes, in conjunction with a college that has institutional accreditation from the Higher Learning Commission.
-(This is the same accreditation as, for example, Ohio State University and many other midwestern colleges and universities.)
-Translation: The credits should transfer to most other colleges your student wants to attend.
+(This is the same accreditation as, for example, Ohio State University, Notre Dame, and many other midwestern colleges and universities.)
+Translation: The credits will likely transfer to most other colleges your student wants to attend, although I would personally call myself as a parent any particular institution your student is interested in attending to make sure.

 What’s the deadline to sign up?